-This outline must be used and it serves as your contract.
-Be sure that you and your student sign the last page and provide an electronic copy to our Academic Manager and Advisor, Sharon Helder (shelder@uoguelph.ca).
-She will sign it and email it back to you (retain this file for your records).
-Once she has signed the contract, she will provide a waiver form for the student.
+Student Name: Student ID:

-To use this outline please note that red italicised font provide instructions for you.
-It should be removed before providing the course outline to the student.
-To customize this outline for your course, alter the bold gray font as directed.
-Black font should not be altered.
+Student Email:

 Course Title: Independent Research Project (PSYC*3240)

 Course Description:

 This course provides individual students with hands-on experience conducting a research project.
 Students are supervised directly by a faculty member as they conduct an in-depth investigation of a specific topic within psychology.
 Typically, the course involves both the practice and reporting of research.
 Through this experience students will develop a broader appreciation of the relations between knowledge, theory and research while acquiring basic skills in research methodologies and modes of inquiry.
 In addition, students will develop their writing and oral communication skills (e.g., integration of relevant literature, reporting of research).